How to Add Thankfulness to Your Life

 And you begin to feel thankful.

 You might be dealing with anxiety or stress right now.
 There are real things to be concerned about in life.
-Yet, even in the midst of that stress, there are things happening in your life to be thankful for.
+Yet, even during that stress, things are happening in your life to be thankful for.

-Jason Wilkinson is a mental health counselor in Tualatin, Oregon at Wellspace Counseling.
-He enjoys helping individuals find live a life of gratitude and find freedom from anxiety, depression, and low self-esteem.
-Wellspace Counseling serves the Tualatin, Lake Oswego, Tigard, and Greater Portland Metro Area.
+Jason Wilkinson is a mental health counselor in Tigard, Oregon at Wellspace Counseling.
+He enjoys helping individuals find a life of gratitude and find freedom from anxiety, depression, and low self-esteem.
+Wellspace Counseling serves the Tigard, Tualatin, Lake Oswego, and Greater Portland Metro Area.